The Raoul Wallenberg Jewish Democratic Club reaches over 600 members through our active email list, which is run completely by volunteers.

 In 40 years of San Francisco activities, the Wallenberg club has become a top advocate for the Jewish community's important issues.
-The Wallenberg Club has hosted local and state-wide elected officials at numerous events and the Wallenberg Club has been a platform for future leaders in our political community.
-Wallenberg members who have gone on to careers in politics themselves include: Former State Senator Mark Leno, former Supervisor and San Francisco Democratic Party Chair Leslie Katz, as well as former Community College Board Members Natalie Berg and Milton Marks III Z"L, and Supervisors Aaron Peskin, and Rafael Mandelman.
+The Wallenberg Club has hosted local and statewide elected officials at numerous events and has been a platform for future leaders in our political community.
+Wallenberg members who have gone on to careers in politics themselves include State Senator Scott Wiener, former State Senator Mark Leno, former Supervisor Bevan Dufty, and San Francisco Democratic Party Chair Leslie Katz, as well as former Community College Board Members Natalie Berg, Milton Marks III Z"L, and Supervisors Aaron Peskin, and Rafael Mandelman.

-Members of the Wallenberg Club include people with a wide range of experience and involvement in the local Jewish community as well as the local Democratic political community.
-In addition to providing endorsements we also seek to educate elected officials on issues that are important to the Jewish Community.
-We also work to inform our membership on topics of interest in the City such as homelessness, the city budget crisis and public power.
+Members of the Wallenberg Club include people with a wide range of experience and involvement in the local Jewish community and the local Democratic political community.
+We seek to educate elected officials on important issues to the Jewish Community.
+We also work to inform our membership on topics of interest in the City such as homelessness, rising antisemitism, mobilizing for racial justice, and Jewish community events.

-The Club has also been a force on issues pertaining to Israel, in particular, fighting anti-Israel resolutions in the cities of San Francisco and Berkeley.
-In recent years, the club joined in the Jewish Community Relations Council's campaign to convince San Francisco's Rainbow Grocery to drop its boycott of Israeli goods and SFMTA to amend its advertising policy to prevent hate speech.
-We also fought to force a local community service organization to drop a requirement that its members sign an anti-Israel pledge.
+The Club has also been a force on issues about Israel, particularly fighting anti-Israel resolutions in the cities of San Francisco and Berkeley.
+In previous years, the club joined the Jewish Community Relations Council's campaign to convince San Francisco's Rainbow Grocery to drop its boycott of Israeli goods and SFMTA to amend its advertising policy to prevent hate speech.
+We also fought to inspire a local community service organization to drop a requirement that its members sign an anti-Israel pledge.

 Interim Leadership Team